Osprey Rook 65

 |Osprey Rook 65||$165||3 lb.
 8.5 oz.||Polyester (600D & 1000D)||50, 65L||Top||5 exterior|

-There aren’t many standout packs in the sub-$200 price range, but Kelty’s Coyote 65 is an intriguing option.
+Osprey’s Rook 65 stands out in the backpacking pack market as a great value for its weight and durability.
+There aren’t many standout competitors in the sub-$200 price range, but Kelty’s Coyote 65 is an intriguing option for $5 less than the Osprey.
 Like the Rook, the Coyote targets entry-level backpackers and only is offered in one size, with the ability to adjust the waist, torso, and shoulders.
-However, the Coyote is heavier at 4 pounds 13 ounces, less robust with a 420-denier polyester body (compared to the Osprey’s 600D), and $15 pricier than the Rook.
-All that said, the Coyote includes helpful additions like a front shove-it pocket, front panel access, and a top lid that converts to a sling pack.
-Both are good budget options, and the choice comes down to your weight vs. features preferences.
+However, the Coyote is heavier at 4 pounds 10 ounces and less robust with a 420-denier polyester body (compared to the Osprey’s 600D).
+All that said, the Coyote includes helpful additions like a front shove-it pocket and front panel access.
+Both are good budget options, and the choice comes down to your preferences on weight versus features.

 For more experienced backpackers or those willing to up the budget, Osprey’s own Atmos AG 65 is our favorite overall pack this year.
 The $270 Atmos certainly isn’t cheap, but the big bump in price gets you excellent back ventilation with Osprey’s Anti-Gravity mesh backpanel, an easy-to-tailor fit, and superb on-trail comfort even with a heavy load (we’ve carried 45 pounds and up on more than one outing and it performs great).
 The Atmos does outweigh the Rook by a pound, which is significant, but its ventilation, features, and comfort are on a different level altogether (for more, see our in-depth Atmos review).
 Those looking to cut costs or shave weight might find what they need in the Rook, but the Atmos is a far better performer across the board.